Arrest made in Millersburg elementary school burglary

-Her Nissan Pathfinder when the burglary took place was captured on school surveillance video.
+Her Nissan Pathfinder was captured on school surveillance video when the burglary took place.

 Badalucco was arrested during a traffic stop in Wayne Township, Dauphin County Saturday morning.